 When day in, day out you are constantly putting the needs of your children first, it’s an effort for many to then add the needs of someone else to the pile too.

 Not long after having her first baby, American Celebrity Giuliana Rancic famously stated “We put our marriage first and our child second” later explaining “the best thing we can do for him is have a strong marriage.”
 While many initially balked at this honest statement, their approach may be one that more parents could take a leaf from.
+When you devote all your time to your child and lose your spark in the relationship, this can lead to both of you contacting an uncontested divorce lawyer putnam to file for divorce.
+It’s important that you consult divorce lawyers and family law experts from a law firm like https://www.thetxattorneys.com/ beforehand to better prepare yourself for the divorce process.

 According to other happiness surveys, these dips are recurring with each child.
 German researchers who have been tracing the pattern of parental happiness for twenty years found that happiness peaks and troughs with the first two children, and stabilises with the third.
 Mikko Myrskylä, a professor of demography at London School of Economics and director of the Max Planck Institute for Demographic Research in Rostock, Germany, stated “Our results show a temporary and transitory gain in parents’ happiness around the birth of first and second children,” He said “The fact that parental happiness increases before these children are born suggests that we are capturing broader issues relating to childbearing such as couples forming partnerships and making plans for the future.”